 Does your salon have a mission statement?
 A clear-cut declaration of intent that informs you and your team of precisely what your business goal and purpose is?
 If not, then read on, and we’ll show you why a proper salon mission statement is needed and how to write it correctly!
-This should tie in nicely with your Salon’s Slogan and the #30Days2Grow challenge as well.

 What Is A Salon Mission Statement?